Getable/styleguide-js/README.md

 ### Variables

-  - Always use `var` to declare variables.
+- Always use `const` to declare variables.
 Not doing so will result in global variables.
 We want to avoid polluting the global namespace.
 Captain Planet warned us of that.

     ```javascript
     // bad
     superPower = new SuperPower()

     // good
-    var superPower = new SuperPower()
+    const superPower = new SuperPower()
     ```

-  - Use one `var` declaration for multiple variables and declare each variable on a newline.
+  - Use one `const` declaration per variable.

+    > Why?
+It's easier to add new variable declarations this way, and you never have to worry about a `,` or introducing punctuation-only diffs.

     ```javascript
     // bad
+    const items = getItems(),
+        goSportsTeam = true,
+        dragonball = 'z'

+    // bad
+    // (compare to above, and try to spot the mistake)
-    var items = getItems()
+    const items = getItems(),
-    var goSportsTeam = true
+        goSportsTeam = true
-    var dragonball = 'z'
+        dragonball = 'z'

     // good
-    var items = getItems()
+    const items = getItems()
-      , goSportsTeam = true
+    const goSportsTeam = true
-      , dragonball = 'z'
+    const dragonball = 'z'
     ```

-  - Declare unassigned variables last.
+  - Group all your `const`s and then group all your `let`s.

+  > Why?
 This is helpful when later on you might need to assign a variable depending on one of the previous assigned variables.
-You should give "unassigned" variables a default value.
-This allows modern JS engines like V8 to better optimize.
-It also makes the code more readable.

     ```javascript
     // bad
-    var i, len, dragonball
+    let i, len, dragonball,
-      , items = getItems()
+        items = getItems(),
-      , goSportsTeam = true
+        goSportsTeam = true

     // bad
+    let i
-    var i, items = getItems()
+    const items = getItems()
-      , dragonball
+    let dragonball
-      , goSportsTeam = true
+    const goSportsTeam = true
-      , len
+    let len

     // good
-    var items = getItems()
-      , goSportsTeam = true
+    const goSportsTeam = true
+    const items = getItems()
-      , dragonball = {}
+    let dragonball
-      , length = 0
-      , i = 0
+    let i
+    let length
     ```

-  - Assign variables at the top of their scope.
-This helps avoid issues with variable declaration and assignment hoisting related issues.
+  - Assign variables where you need them, but place them in a reasonable place.

+  > Why? `let` and `const` are block scoped and not function scoped.

     ```javascript
-    // bad
-    function(){
-      test()
-      console.log('doing stuff..')

-      //..other stuff..

-      var name = getName()

-      if (name === 'test'){
-        return false
-      }

-      return name
-    }

     // good
-    function(){
-      var name = getName()
+    const up = function up () {
       test()
       console.log('doing stuff..')

       //..other stuff..

+      const name = getName();

-      if (name === 'test'){
+      if (name === 'test') {
         return false
       }

       return name
     }

     // bad
-    function(){
+    const up = function up () {
-      var name = getName()
+      const name = getName()

-      if (!arguments.length){
+      if (!arguments.length) {
         return false
       }